fan2/mkdocs/docs/blog/posts/elf/elf-obj-tour.md

 comments: true
 ---

+[Previously](./gcc-compilation-stage.md) we've compiled our C demo program with `gcc -c` command.

 `gcc -c` compile or assemble the source files, but *do not link*.
 The linking stage simply is not done.
 The ultimate output is in the form of an object file for each source file.

+In this article, I'll practice using [GNU binutils](./gnu-binutils.md) to take a close look at the `test-gdb.o` product.

 <!-- more -->